 Fall term: critical analysis of scientific methods with special reference to the natural sciences: detailed study of such topics as causality, theory making, concept formation, and measurements.
 Spring term: discussion of selected topics from the philosophy of the social sciences: types of explanation, predictability, use of models, intervening variables and constructs, emergence and reduction.

-[330.
-CHRISTIAN ETHICS.
+[333.
+PHILOSOPHY OF PSYCHOLOGY.
+Spring term.
 Credit three hours.
-Not given in 1959-1960.]
+Not given in 1960-1961.]